“In Buenos Aires …”

 You might think that this is a marginal trend but consider that when you come to Buenos Aires what you find is that the old city, in terms of architecture and manners, is on the decline and what one sees instead in the younger population (ie., under 40) what seems like well over half of the people have ample unsightly tatoos and dress according to the hipster code (though many women seem to be wearing very little at all), which comes complete with the requisite disdainful attitude.
 It seems to be some sort of a hipster nirvana, what would be a part of a city elsewhere is much expanded and mainstreamed.

 Hipsterism is a nihilist, hedonist culture (if you can call it that), what used to be a subculture but here seems to be ubiquitous.
 There are at least two types: the yogic and the transgressive hipster.
 The yogic hipster is the spiritual vegan meditating type.
-They are underfed and have a superiority complex which can make them quite nasty and aggressive.
-The transgressive hipster is so countercultural that they all look the same, subscribing to a strict dress code of jeans, t-shirt, beard and/or dreadlocks and ugly tatoos that you can’t avoid looking at in amazement at the level of human stupidity and poor taste.
-They’re usually happy (if in poor health) as they keep themselves satisfied with beer, cigarettes, weed, junk food, skateboarding, and trash rock music.
+They are malnourished and have a superiority complex which can make them quite aggressive.
+The transgressive hipster is so countercultural that they all look the same, subscribing to a strict dress code of jeans, t-shirt, beard and/or dreadlocks, often a scateboard, bicycle or instrument of some sort, and always the ample unsightly tatoos that you can’t avoid looking at in amazement at the level of human stupidity and poor taste.
+They’re usually happy, if in suboptimal health, as they keep themselves satisfied with beer, cigarettes, weed, junk food, skateboarding, and trash rock music.
 We’re talking about people over 30 by the way.

 Some useful advice from an older man to those considering tatoos and hipsterism: